 Even though the Amex Platinum Card comes with an annual fee of $699, you also get an annual travel credit of $200 so when you think about it, your annual fee is just $499.
 That’s still a lot to spend on a credit card, but it’s a bit more manageable.

 I should note that I’m referring to the Amex Platinum Canada Card in this post.
-U.S. Citizens also have access to a Platinum Card which has an annual fee of US$550 but comes with even more benefits than the Canadian version (which makes me pretty jealous but that’s beside the point.)
+U.S. Citizens also have access to a Platinum Card which also has a high annual fee but comes with even more benefits than the Canadian version (which makes me pretty jealous but that’s beside the point.)
 So, if you are an American reading this review- it’s probably still beneficial just know that you get even more than I do.

 For some, that $6000 might sound like a lot of money.
 Well, it is.
 However, if you are going to spend it anyway then why not.
 When I signed up, I had a bunch of travel plans set in place with flights to buy and accommodation to book.
 I racked up over $4000 easy within the first month alone after purchasing a few flights and making accommodation reservations.
 Even if you don’t travel, you can still use your card for any other big purchases that might be coming up and, of course, any day to day purchases as well.